OSAP for Micro-credentials

 - Are not submitting an OSAP Application for Micro-credentials or an OSAP Application for Part-time Students for their current study period.

-- Are currently enrolled in, or are within 15 days of starting a Micro-credential or part-time program that is approved for OSAP purposes.
+- Are currently enrolled in, or within 15 days of starting a micro-credential or part-time program that is approved for OSAP purposes.

-Note: Part-time or full-time students with outstanding Micro-credential Student Loans who are submitting an OSAP Application for Part-time Students or OSAP Application for Full-Time Students are not required to submit a Continuation of Interest Free Status for Micro-credentials Application because their Micro-credential Student Loans will automatically be placed into interest-free status.
+Note: Students (full‑time or part‑time) with outstanding Micro‑credential Student Loans do not need to submit a CIFS Micro‑credentials Application if they are submitting an OSAP Application for Part‑Time Students or an OSAP Application for Full‑Time Students.
+In these cases, their Micro‑credential Student Loans are automatically placed into interest‑free status.

-Students who received Part-Time OSAP funding in the past and are continuing studies Part-time but not applying for further part-time OSAP, should complete a Schedule 2 Application to ensure their loans are placed into interest-free status.
+Students who previously received Part-Time OSAP and are continuing their studies part-time, but not applying for new Part-Time OSAP funding, must complete a Schedule 2 Application to keep their loans in interest-free status.

 Part-time students can submit a Schedule 2 application online through the NSLSC portal.

-Steps to submit a Schedule 2 request on the NSLSC portal:
+How to submit a Schedule 2 through the NSLSC Portal

 Repayment of OSAP

-While a student is in studies (micro-credential, full-time, part-time) and has their OSAP application confirmed, their Micro-credential Student Loans will be placed into interest-free status.
-This means no payments are required and interest does not accrue.
+While a student is enrolled in a micro‑credential, full‑time, or part‑time program and has an OSAP application confirmed, their Micro‑credential Student Loans are placed into interest‑free status.
+This means no payments are required and interest does not accrue during this period.

-The student’s grace period for their Micro-credential Student Loans is the six-month period after they complete or withdraw from studies (micro-credential, full-time or part-time).
-During the grace period, students are not required to make loan or interest payments.
-However, interest accrues on their Micro-credential Student Loans during this time.
+The grace period for Micro‑credential Student Loans begins once a student completes or withdraws from their studies (micro‑credential, full‑time, or part‑time) and lasts for six months.
+During the grace period, students are not required to make payments; however, interest does accrue on Micro‑credential Student Loans.

-Repayment of Micro-credential Student Loans begins on the first day of the seventh month after the student completes or withdrawals from studies.
-The student must begin repayment of their loans plus any accrued interest from the grace period once their loan repayment starts.
+Repayment begins on the first day of the seventh month after the student completes or withdraws from studies.
+At that point, students must make payments on their loans plus any interest that accumulated during the grace period.